uziwhoavg/Module_09_UZINCU608_PTO2403_Group-C_UZI-NCUBE_JSL09/README.md

 3. Commit changes to your GitHub repository.
 4. Submit the GitHub Repository Link to the LMS [JSL09] Submission Project Tab.

+In this project you will follow along with the Scrimba Promise Rejection capstone to create a Personal Dashboard for your Chrome Browser.
+Note you are only required to submit the project code.
+You DO NOT need to submit the deployed Chrome extension.

 Scrimba Reference Link: https://scrimba.com/learn/frontend/update-trycatch-coc8943e9b5f4e75acabb6641

 ![](<[JSL09 Solution].png>)